bwipp/postscriptbarcode/README.md

 that are formatted for direct use by Adobe Distiller, GhostScript, a printer hard disk or a document manager.
-The monolithic flavours contain all of the resources in a single file that is suitable for inclusion in the Prolog section of a PostScript document template or installing to a printer's initial job VM.
+The monolithic flavours contain all of the resources in a single file that is suitable for inclusion in the Prolog section of a each PostScript document or installing to a printer's initial job VM to provide persistence between jobs until the device is reset.

 This leads to the following set of four files.